 Admission application procedure

 - Complete the Application for Admission to the Graduate Teacher Education Certificate Program

 - Provide evidence of one year of licensed teaching in a public or private school setting (preferred), or evidence of one year of successful work with youth in a public or private school setting pursuant to employment with a non-school entity (e.g., – a non-profit organization).
 This is required for admission and can be documented on the application in #1.

 - Request official transcripts (not student copies) from the college or university you attended showing your highest degree earned.
 The official transcripts should be sent by email to: firstname.lastname@example.org or mail to Graduate Teacher Education Program, Eastern Mennonite University, 1200 Park Road, Harrisonburg, VA 22802.

-- Schedule an interview with the director or assistant director of the program.
+- Schedule an interview with the director of the program.

 Phone: (540) 432-4142